 For a great grain-filled breakfast, add flavor and nutrition to cooked cereals (instant or not), such as oatmeal, cream of wheat, grits, brown rice or whole-grain couscous.

-- Use fruit juice — apple, orange or other 100-percent juice — or low-fat or fat-free milk as the cooking liquid.
+- Use fruit juice — apple, orange or another 100% juice — or low-fat or fat-free milk as the cooking liquid.

 - Add dry milk powder to cooked cereal to boost calcium.

-- Liven it up with spices: cinnamon, nutmeg, allspice or cloves.
+- Liven it up with spices: cinnamon, nutmeg, ginger, allspice or cloves.